ms-jpq/chadtree/docs/ARCHITECTURE.md

 ## Memorylessness

 CHADTree is designed with [Memorylessness](https://en.wikipedia.org/wiki/Memorylessness) in mind.
 For the most part the state transitions in CHADTree follow the Markov Property in that each successive state is independent from history.

+## Pipelining

+Broadly speaking, CHADTree has a two stage pipeline.
+The first stage processes messages, and generates render and cursor placement instructions for the second stage.

+Ideally the first stage should be referentially transparent, with zero side effects, while the second stage executes all of the side effects.
+However, this is too tedious, a memoryless approach is taken for the two stages instead.